KennyPeanuts/boondoggle/revisions/revision_analysis/code/model_collinearity_analysis.md

-## Plots of the relationships between Kd, Lake Area, and Julian Day
+## Analysis of the relationships between Kd, Lake Area, and Julian Day

-### R code for the analysis
+### Import Data

 ~~~~